Bruh722/ccjs200/README.md

 #### Example 2: Sampling Distribution and the Central Limit Theorem

-* Remember from last time that a *standard error* is a sample-based estimate of the standard deviation of the sampling distribution for a parameter estimate such as the sample mean (which we discussed last time) or the sample proportion (which we haven't discussed yet).
+* Remember from last time that a *standard error* is a sample-based estimate of the standard deviation of the sampling distribution for a parameter estimate.
-* We know the standard error of a mean is the standard deviation divided by the square root of the sample size; in arithmetic symbols, the formula is:
+* We know the standard error of a sample mean is the standard deviation divided by the square root of the sample size; in arithmetic symbols, the formula is:

 <p align="center">
 <img src="/gfiles/stderr-mean.png" width="400px">